What to eat during pregnancy: facts

 Folic acid is very effective, especially if taken very early on during pregnancy, which is why you should take it once you are pregnant or even better, once you start trying for a baby.

 It’s difficult to get enough folate through eating alone, but if you can’t access supplements, make sure you eat a lot of leafy green vegetables and avocados.
 You might want to look into taking special pregnancy vitamins that contain folic acid and other vitamins and minerals you need.

 No. You will need to eat a little more than usual to ensure that the baby can develop healthily but you don’t need to eat twice as much.
 This could lead to excess baby weight, which can create complications later.
 If you’re not over- or underweight, you will need about 300 to 500 kcal more every day in the second and third trimester.

 Some women are afraid to put on weight or think that if they eat less, labour will be easier and they won’t have to work hard to get rid of the baby weight.
 But this can lead to serious complications for the mum as well as the baby, so you should avoid dieting or starving yourself.

 The healthier, the better!
-Try to eat a balanced diet with carbohydrates (bread, rice, pasta), proteins (meat, eggs, beans) and lots of vegetables and fruit.
-Try not to eat too much fat, sugar and salt during pregnancy.
+Try to eat a balanced diet with carbohydrates (bread, rice, pasta), proteins (meat, eggs, beans), and lots of vegetables and fruit.
+Try not to eat too much sugar and salt during pregnancy.

 Just make sure you drink a lot of water and fluids, especially if you have been vomiting.
 If your problems are severe and don’t get better, discuss this with your doctor.

 Have you got any questions regarding nutrition during pregnancy?
-Leave a comment below or via Facebook.
+Leave a comment below or contact our discussion board moderators.